Skip to content

 National Trust on Screen

 Looking for more locations and behind-the-scenes stories?
-Treat yourself to a copy of Harvey and Lauren’s book.
-It's full of tales about the filming of big-screen blockbusters and classic TV dramas, and it’s the perfect guide to help you explore iconic spots where the stars have been.
+Treat yourself to a copy of this book full of tales about the filming of big-screen blockbusters and classic TV dramas.
+It’s the perfect guide to help you explore iconic spots where the stars have been.

 You might also be interested in